 I claw away my skin (right) was initially a performance piece using a life size a clay torso.
 Chunks and fistfuls of clay was ripped from the torso and strewn on the floor.
 In order to raise the ‘destroyed’ sculpture to a place of reverence it was then cast in plaster, including all the remnants of clay that were scattered around the floor.
 I claw away my skin is a depiction of the survival of rape.

-Stillbirth (right) tries to visualise the loss of a child as a literal hole in one’s body.
+Stillbirth (left) tries to visualise the loss of a child as a literal hole in one’s body.
 A hand, the ghost of a child too large to be new born, peeps into the world, a cute beautiful thing in completely the wrong place at the wrong time, points to the disbelief and ceaselessness of grief.